 Lake Fairfax Park

-Lake Fairfax Park has a neat little loop trail around the lake that gives you the opportunity to get a glimpse of some fall foliage.
+Lake Fairfax Park has a neat little loop trail around the lake that allows you to get a glimpse of some fall foliage.
 The Fairfax County Park Authority has a trail map of the park for you to browse which will make navigation super easy.
 And as a special treat for you hiker/fishermen types, fishing is available year-round, so make sure to bring your pole and fishing license.

 E.C.
 Lawrence Park